It’s Stephen Hawking’s Birthday: Genius Physicist And ALS Survivor Turns 75

 Aside from Stephen Hawking, there are other prominent ALS survivors who have beaten the odds and lived productive lives post-diagnosis.
 Onetime guitar prodigy Jason Becker was still in his teens when he and future Megadeth guitarist Marty Friedman released an album as the duo Cacophony, and was 21-years-old when diagnosed with ALS.
 Now 47-years-old and unable to speak, walk, or play guitar, he was able to record three new songs for a 2008 album, and, according to a 2012 article from the East Bay Times, he still composes music through special software.

 Former NFL safety Steve Gleason, 39, is another ALS survivor of note, having been diagnosed in 2011 and stood out since then as an advocate for ALS awareness.
-In September, NOLA.com wrote about how Gleason’s advocacy had allowed him to meet with movers and shakers in multiple fields, including U.S. President Barack Obama, Microsoft founder Bill Gates, rock icons Pearl Jam, and other prominent personalities.
+In September, NOLA wrote about how Gleason’s advocacy had allowed him to meet with movers and shakers in multiple fields, including U.S. President Barack Obama, Microsoft founder Bill Gates, rock icons Pearl Jam, and other prominent personalities.
 A documentary simply entitled Gleason, detailing his five years to date with ALS, premiered at the 2016 Sundance Film Festival.

 Considering all he’s done in the world of science, as well as his continued efforts to raise awareness for ALS, we wish only the best for Stephen Hawking on his 75th birthday.